Sequential Gaussian Processes for Online Learning of Nonstationary Functions: Sequential Gaussian Processes for Online Learning

-We assume our data is generated from a Gaussian process mixture, similar to previous mixture-of-expert models for Gaussian processes This hierarchical model allows for greater flexibility in modeling functions, at the cost of more difficult inference for which we propose a distributable solution in the next section.
+We assume that our data is generated from a Gaussian process mixture, similar to previous mixture-of-expert models for Gaussian processes.
+This hierarchical model allows for greater flexibility in modeling functions, at the cost of more difficult inference for which we propose a distributable solution in the next section.
+Our approach adopts the following generative model:

-Our approach adopts the following generative model: We assume that the inputs are distributed according to a Dirichlet process mixture of normal-inverse Wishart distributions \citep{Antoniak:1974}, and the outputs are then assumed to be generated by independent GPs.
+where $ \left(\X_k, \y_{k}\right) = \left( \x_i, y_i : z_{i} = k \right) $ represent the data associated with the mixture $k$.
+We assume that the inputs are distributed according to a Dirichlet process mixture of normal-inverse Wishart distributions, and we marginalize out the parameter locations from the inputs.
+The outputs are then assumed to be generated by independent GPs, given the mixture indicator.
+The GP parameters, $ \btheta_{k} = [\theta_{k}, \sigma^2_{k}] $, are assumed to be log-normally distributed, and we update the state of $ \btheta_{k} $ using the elliptical slice sampler \cite{Murray:Adams:MacKay:2010}.

+The elliptical slice sampler (ESS) is an MCMC technique for sampling from a posterior distribution where the prior is assumed to be a multivariate Gaussian distribution but the likelihood is not conjugate.
+For the ESS algorithm, the sampler is always guaranteed to accept a transition to a new state unlike typical Metropolis-Hastings samplers and therefore is very efficient for MCMC sampling.
+In fact, slice sampling techniques are preferable in posterior sampling of the covariance function hyperparameters in GP models \cite{Murray:Adams:2010}.

-where $(X_{k}, Y_{k}) = \left\{ (x_i, y_i) : z_{i} = k \right\} $ represent the inputs associated with the latent cluster $k$.
-We assign the $ i $th input sequentially to clusters according to the Chinese restaurant process \citep[CRP]{Aldous:1985} and the marginalized likelihood for $i>1$:
+We assign the $ i $-th input sequentially to clusters according to the Chinese restaurant prior and the mixture locations marginalized out \cite{Neal:2000}: